 Wednesday, March 13, 2024

-Supervised learning is a type of machine learning where the algorithm learns from labeled data, meaning the input data is paired with corresponding output labels.
-The goal of supervised learning is to learn a mapping function from input variables to output variables based on the labeled training data.
+Supervised Machine Learning is a type of machine learning where the algorithm learns from labeled data, meaning the input data is paired with corresponding output labels.
+The goal of supervised machine learning is to learn a mapping function from input variables to output variables based on the labeled training data.

 Here's a detailed explanation of supervised learning: